wallematthias/MotionScoreCNN/README.md

 - Loads and scores each AIM image
 - Saves PNG visualizations
 - Prints stack and mean motion scores
+- Note: When running this for the first time initialisation can be slow due to tensorflow.

 ### Confirm mode — manual review of PNGs